codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/packaging-compilation.md

 > These versions are per pipeline.
 So each team can use the versions they need for their projects without affecting the other teams.

-So one team in your company might use terraform 0.10 in their pipelines:
+So one team in your company might use Terraform 0.10 in their pipelines:

 {% highlight yaml %}